MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

 ---
-title: Overview of Fabric Workload authentication guidelines & deep dive
+title: Overview of Fabric Workload authentication guidelines and deep dive
 description: This article describes important concepts and guidelines when working with authentication in Fabric workloads
 author: ramizsha
 ms.author: rashahoc